kohum-b/mriya/README.md

 mriya is a scrolling x11 window-manager inspired by niri, i3wm and plan9's rio.

+# fyi

+- floating mode is non-functional, will fix.

 # why use this?

 - simple codebase